Located between Vienna and Budapest, Bratislava, the capital of Slovakia, is a city that is often missed out on travels around Central Europe.

 How to get to Bratislava from Vienna

-If you don't want to hire a car, the three main ways to get to Bratislava from Vienna are by bus, train and boat.
+If you don't want to hire a car, the main ways to get to Bratislava from Vienna are by going on a day trip or taking a bus, train or boat.

 - Train: this is the most common way to travel around Central Europe.
 The train journey between Vienna and Bratislava lasts between an hour and an hour and a half, depending which station you arrive in, and the ticket is around 12 euros.